clairebilat/forensic-data-stories/_posts/2021-01-07-facebook-rgpd.md

 The

-# Litterature review (or how it has already be done better than this but I did it anyway)
+# Litterature review (or how what I wanted to do has already be done but I did it anyway)

 Many people have done similar projects (but it is a real pain trying to find them online because of all the Facebook scandals that pops when searching form terms like _Facebook data analysis_...
-Quick tip, try with keywords like "Analyze Your Personal Facebook Data" and it will be a little bit better).
+Quick tip, try with keywords like "Analyze Your Personal Facebook Data" and exclude some keywords like "Analytics" and it will be a little bit better).

 1. [How much do you post](https://www.dataquest.io/blog/analyze-facebook-data-python/)